janishutz/arch-dev-vm/README.md

     ./install.sh
 ```

-and follow the on-screen prompts
+and follow the on-screen prompts.

+**NOTE: The keyboard layout by default is en_US-latin1**

 ## Editing the sudoers file
 In the sudoers file, you need to uncomment the 15th line from the botton, just below the line that says